edm1922/Conglomerate-CRM/README.md

 This application includes a privacy policy that explains how user data is collected, used, and protected.
 You can view the full privacy policy at `/privacy-policy` in the application or by accessing the [privacy-policy.md](public/privacy-policy.md) file directly.

+## Terms of Service

+This application includes terms of service that govern your access to and use of our customer relationship management application.
+You can view the full terms of service at `/terms-of-service` in the application or by accessing the [terms-of-service.md](public/terms-of-service.md) file directly.

 ## Security Features

 - Environment-based configuration